Advice for pregnant women

 In addition to our hospital midwives, having a birth partner to provide personal support is important for your wellbeing during labour.

 Our midwives and doctors will be wearing personal protective equipment (PPE) including gowns, masks, gloves and eye protection during your labour.

 While they will be wearing PPE, you won’t be required to wear a mask or any other PPE during your labour.
-You may be required to wear a mask if you move around the hospital, and your birth partner will be required to wear a mask at all times during their visit to the hospital.
+You may be required to wear a mask if you move around the hospital, and your support person/s will be required to wear a mask at all times.

 These measures are in place to keep you, your baby and the staff caring for you safe.